 In 2001, with funds from the doctors in her husband's oncology practice - Minnesota Oncology Hematology P.A. – (now Minnesota Oncology) Angel Foundation was born.
-Since its inception, Angel Foundation has provided thousands of dollars in non-medical emergency financial assistance so families struggling with a cancer diagnosis don’t have to face another set of worries.
+Since its inception, Angel Foundation has provided millions of dollars in non-medical emergency financial assistance so families struggling with a cancer diagnosis don’t have to face another set of worries.

 Facing Cancer Together